subdavis/rss-glue/README.md

 global_config.configure(
     # A root directory for the files RSS Glue will generate
     static_root="/etc/rssglue/static",
-    # A root directory for the place Playwright (chrome) will keep its user directory
-    playwright_root="/etc/rssglue/playwright",
     # The base public URL to use for building reference links
     base_url="http://localhost:5000/static/",
     # (Optional) a function to run when files change